Alemenew/alx-system_engineering-devops/0x00-shell_basics/README.md

 **10-back** script is used for changes the working directory to the previous one

 **11-lists** script is used for current directory and the parent of the working directory and the boot directory as long form and hidden files

+**12-file_type** script is used for print the type of the file named